 As we come to the end of National Women’s History Month, we wanted to take this opportunity to highlight the important role that women play inside our own front door at First Keystone Community Bank.
-We are proud of the women bankers that are part of our team and the significant roles they play within our company.
+We are proud of the women in banking that are part of our team and the significant roles they play within our company.
 Their contributions to the success of FKCB is an inspiration and their leadership skills impact the entire staff, from the teller line to the Board room.

 As evidence of our commitment, look no further than the management team at First Keystone:

 12 of our 23 Vice Presidents are women

 17 of our 21 Assistant Vice Presidents are women

 17 of our 18 community offices are run by female managers